 In addition to fresh fruit, keep a stock of frozen fruit, dried fruit, and even canned or jarred fruit products.

 - Coconut (Shredded) and Coconut Butter: Shredded (unsweetened) coconut and coconut butter are special entries because although coconut sounds like a nut it is not.
-Coconut is technically a fruit, and so well suited for those with nut allergies.
+In case you didn’t know, coconut is technically a fruit, and so well suited for those with nut allergies.
 Coconut butter is made much like almond butter – it’s a puree of the whole food (just coconut instead of almonds).
 It has a very different texture and cannot be used in an even swap in all recipes, but it is a magical ingredient!
 I share more on coconut butter in this post.

 - Other dried (unsulphured) fruit: apricots, cranberries, pitted dates, and raisins are the most common.
 But, also try dried organic berries, goji berries, dried mango, dried banana, dried cherries, and dried pineapple!